outsidedav/swift/apple_development.md

 * *Cloud native devlopers* specialize in constructing and interconnecting cloud components.
 Microservice and back-end-for-frontend authors fall into this category.<br>
 * *Streams developers* focus on processing and gaining insight from streams of data.
 For example, as streams developer might analyze and intiate action on incoming text, speech, or video streams.<br>
 * *Data scientists* utilize analytics and machine learning to produce predictive models.
 These models are used in business metrics and also provide deep insights to application users.
-* *Devops specialists* are experts in resolving deployment and toolchain issues, and they may serve one for many development teams.
+* *Devops specialists* are experts in resolving deployment and toolchain issues, and they may serve one or many development teams.
 For simple apps, dedicated specialists are usually not needed as development team members manage devops with the squad.
 But for complex enterprise applications with many dependencies, devops specialists are essential in keeping your production app running smoothly.
 {: tip}

 ## One Development Platform: IBM Cloud